alizarafshan035-cmyk/multi-bot-telegram-system/README.md

 ## License

-This project is open source.
-See the license file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.